i000313/test-repo/README.md

 common,0
 ```

-- Then, we create a graph file and save it as `examples/01-tiny-graph-english/graph-edges-utf8.txt`.
+- Then, we create a graph file and save it as [examples/01-tiny-graph-english/graph-edges-utf8.txt](examples/01-tiny-graph-english/graph-edges-utf8.txt).
-Sample of thhis file:
+Sample of this file:

 ```
 good SYN firm